Keempee de Leon: Career

-In 2002, after he graduated and finished his studies at college, he returned to the small screen via ABS-CBN's Klasmeyts and Recuerdo de Amor, but in 2004, he returned to GMA Network where he was signed up to portray the gay Harold in Bahay Mo Ba 'To?.
+In 2002, after he graduated and finished his studies in college, he returned to the small screen via ABS-CBN's Klasmeyts and Recuerdo de Amor, but in 2004, he returned to GMA Network where he was signed up to portray the gay Harold in Bahay Mo Ba 'To?.
 In the sitcom he was paired with Francine Prieto.
 Their tandem became a hit and he continued playing gay roles in the reality sitcom Kung Ako Ikaw and in films.

-In 2008, Keempee returned to primetime via LaLola which stars Rhian Ramos and JC de Vera.
+In 2008, De Leon returned to primetime via LaLola which stars Rhian Ramos and JC de Vera.
 He also returned to comedy film for his comeback movie, Iskul Bukol: 20 Years After, an official entry to the 2008 Metro Manila Film Festival, together with Tito Sotto, Vic Sotto and his father, Joey De Leon.
 After LaLola, he plays Paul in the Philippine remake of Korean drama All About Eve.
 The following year, he became part of another Korean remake drama Full House which stars Heart Evangelista and Richard Gutierrez.
 Keempee co-hosts a singing competition Are You The Next Big Star? where he works with famous singer, Regine Velasquez.

 In 2013, he appeared in the TV series My Husband's Lover where he portrayed Zandro Soriano.
 Netizens laud Keempee for Zandro role in My Husband's Lover.
 In the series, Zandro is the cross dresser cousin of Vincent Tom Rodriguez, who is a closet bisexual at this point in the story.
 Zandro's and Vincent's dads are both "allergic" to having gay members in the family but Vincent's father, Gen. Armando Soriano, a retired general, is more vocal – and violent – with regard to the issue.

 In March 2016, he was expelled from Eat Bulaga! after 14 years of hosting.
 However, he stayed with GMA Network from 2015 to 2018 as he appeared on the network's different soap operas.
 His most notable latest works were Little Nanay, where he got to work for the first time with the Superstar Nora Aunor; and Meant to Be where he worked for the first time with former That's Entertainment cast members, most notably Manilyn Reynes and Janno Gibbs.

 In 2018, he transferred back to ABS-CBN where he reunited with erstwhile girlfriend Cristine Reyes in the drama Nang Ngumiti ang Langit in 2019.
-In 2020, Keempee became part of the drama series, Bagong Umaga with co stars former PBB housemates Heaven Peralejo & Barbie Imperial.
+In 2020, De Leon became part of the drama series, Bagong Umaga with co stars former PBB housemates Heaven Peralejo and Barbie Imperial.

 Keempee's hairstyle

-Keempee de Leon sported a curtain haircut back in the 90s that was imitated by young men at the time.
-Named after him, Keempee, is parted in the middle of the head and long bangs reach as far as the ears.
-Up until today, Keempee, the hairstyle, is considered a trademark of the era.
+Keempee de Leon sported a curtain haircut back in the 90s that was imitated by other actors and young men at the time.
+Named after him, the 'Keempee' is parted in the middle of the head and, with bangs reach as far as the ears; the hairstyle became strongly associated with him and his fellow actors who sported the hairstyle during the 1990s.